Kagamma/evil-script/README.md

 #### About compiler
 - The compiler itself is a one-pass compiler.
 It follows Niklaus Wirth’s design, completely skips AST generation and generates binary directly.
 - Due to the lack of AST, only constant folding and peephole optimizations are implemented.
+- The virtual machine is stack-based, with super instructions to speed up certain operations.

 ![image](https://github.com/user-attachments/assets/78634137-9a8b-4a24-ab43-4f72dbe911c0)